chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/what-can-be-exported.md

 ### Shading Models

-Not all UE4 shading models are supported by glTF.
+Not all Unreal shading models are supported by glTF.
 Currently, only the following can be exported:
 - `Default Lit`
 - `Clear Coat`
 - `Unlit`